Damilare28/WEB-STACK-IMPLEMENTATION-LAMP-STACK-IN-AWS/README.md

 ## Confirmation of my php version
 sudo PHP -v

 ![image](https://github.com/user-attachments/assets/9e08425a-6a3a-4141-9aff-a67421a611c7)

 My LAMP Stack is completely installed and fully operational with the following components:
    1. Linux (UBUNTU)
    2. Apache HTTP Server
    3. MySQL
    4. PHP

+To test it with a PHP script, an APACHE VIRTUAL HOST will be set up to hold the websites files and folders.